PAXSTORE/paxstore-openapi-dotnet-sdk/docs/RESELLER_API.md

 ```
 {
-	"businessCode": 1891,
+	"BusinessCode": 1891,
-	"message": "The reseller has already been activated!"
+	"Message": "The reseller has already been activated!"
 }
 ```